pratheeshrussell/kafka-to-hasura-poc/README.md

 cd kafka-connect
 curl -d @http-sink.json -H "Content-Type: application/json" -X POST http://localhost:8083/connectors
 ```

+> [!NOTE]
+> In **http-sink.json** I have used 172.17.0.1 to call the Azure function that runs outside the container ie., on the host, this works in ubuntu.
+If you are using windows or mac try using **host.docker.internal**.

 ## Kafka UI
 To create topics and messages via UI